 In Singapore, the varieties of vegetables stuffed with meat or fish paste are even more.
 There are bitter gourd, okra (ladys’ fingers), large chili peppers, and eggplants.
 They can be served with soup or dry with the soup on the side and with some sweet sauce.
 The version I’m showing here is more of a Singapore Hakka yong tau foo both dry version and soup version.

 FILLING FOR HAKKA YONG TAU FOO

-Majority of people use fish paste to make yong tau foo, but actually, a mixture of ground pork and fish paste can be used.
+Some people use a fish paste only to make yong tau foo, but actually, a mixture of ground pork and fish paste can be used.
 My kids like the combination of pork and fish.
 The meat fish paste filling is very simple to make.
-You only need ground pork, fish paste, cornstarch, salted fish, and seasonings.
-The addition of salted fish really kicks it up a notch.
-We love it.
+You only need ground pork, fish paste (store-bought), cornstarch, salted fish (or substitute with fish sauce), and seasonings.

 VEGETABLES TO USE

-I used bitter gourd, Chinese eggplant, okra, shiitake mushrooms, and tofu.
-I couldn’t find any large red chili peppers and fried bean curd skin at the time I made this.
+I used bitter gourd, Chinese eggplant, okra, shiitake mushrooms, large red chilies, and tofu.
+I couldn’t find any fried bean curd skin at the time I made this.
 Usually those two are commonly used to make yong tau foo as well.

-STEAM OR FRIED YONG TAU FOO.
+STEAM OR PAN-FRIED YONG TAU FOO.
 YOU CHOOSE!

-Traditionally, the yong tau foo items are deep-fried, but it’s not like anything is set in stone.
+Most of the time, the yong tau foo items are deep-fried, but it’s not like anything is set in stone.
 You can steam or pan-fry them.
 In the video I pan fried all of the stuffed veggies and tofu

 HOW TO MAKE HAKKA YONG TAU FOO